 A fashion and costume designer from France, Lola aspires to reinvent traditional European craftsmanship with a modern twist.
 She is committed to upholding the belief that women should be daring, elegant, and charismatic in their clothing.
-Throughout Lola’s career, she has taken part in major design and costume creation projects for live shows, musicals, cinema, TV show, opera and ballet.
+Throughout Lola’s career, she has taken part in major design and costume creation projects for live shows, musicals, cinema and TV, opera and ballet.

 After years of training in historical and theatrical costumes, she has developed a unique style combining stage clothing and sharp tailoring in women’s fashion.
 Lola’s creative universe represents a balanced blend of theatrical, cinematic, and aesthetic elements in contemporary women’s clothing.
 Each of her collections communicates a sense of femininity, that women can feel comfortable, delicate, and stylish in special occasions.

 Before Lola started her own label, she was a hand sewer in the workshop of Leah Da Gloria, a recognized Australian bridal dress designer.
 In fall 2018, she started her own workshop in Darlington to offer her custom-made clothing service and on-demand prototype design.
 Her professionalism has been recognized by her customers for bridal, theatrical, and stage needs.
 To date, her most notable work for Australian artists has been featured in Eurovision 2019, Australia Day 2019, A Star is Born Tour 2019, Cry-Baby, and the 2020 Disneyland musical, Frozen.

 Prior to settling down in Sydney, Lola was part of the tailoring department in Paris Opera House.
 She participated in various opera and ballet productions, namely, Eliogabalo, Platée, La Sylphide, Sleeping beauty, Palais de Cristal (Symphony in C).